AndyLocks/LegoTehSet/README.md

 ### Profile hub

 Profile microservice.
 Saves users' favorite sets and adds new ones.
+Located in the `profile_hub` folder.